TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-13-how-to-use-ai-without-losing-skills.md

 1. Use AI for exploration and drafting, not thinking and judgment
 2. Always verify and improve AI outputs yourself
 3. Do the hard parts (thinking, learning, creating) yourself
-4. Use the "explain it back" test regularly
+4. Regularly check: Can you explain what AI did?
+Can you do it yourself?
+Can you improve it?
 5. Use AI to enhance learning, not replace it

 **Warning signs of over-dependency:**